 Nocturnal and Diurnal Animals Sorting Activity

-This pack is super, duper easy to use.
-You’ll only need the following supplies:
+This activity is super, duper easy.
+You’ll only need the following supplies: (This post contains affiliate links.
+For details, see our Disclosure Policy.)

 It contains flashcards (pictures and labels) of 16 animals: 8 are nocturnal and 8 are diurnal.
-Some of the animals in the pack include:
+Some of the animals in the product include:

 - And 8 more!